GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/inbound-saml-passport.md

 		- `givenName` is first name of user
 		- `familyName` is last name of user

+!!!
+Note
-##### note :- If you have used Script for setup. passport-saml-config.jsonjson file will be created by script for you just need to modify as per your configurations
+    If you used the setup script, the `passport-saml-config.json` file will be created by the script.
+You just need to modify the configurations as needed.

-## How to use
+## Demo

 ### Instructions

->We are going to follow [sequence diagram](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Readme_single#sequence-diagram) to use this project
+We are going to follow [this sequence diagram](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Readme_single#sequence-diagram) for this demo.

 ### Steps
-1) We need OpenID connect client to send Authentication request to interception script.
+1. We need OpenID connect client to send Authentication request to interception script.
     1) We assueme that you know how to create openid connect client in gluu server.
 For more details you can follow this [Client registration Doc](https://gluu.org/docs/ce/admin-guide/openid-connect/#client-registration-configuration).
-    1) If you have not create new separate strategy,In your created client set `passport` as `arc_value`  or if you have created separate script than set `acr_value` as according to it.
+    1) If you have not create new separate strategy, In your created client set `passport` as `arc_value`  or if you have created separate script than set `acr_value` as according to it.
 If you have followed [link](https://github.com/GluuFederation/Inbound-SAML-Demo/wiki/Steps-for-creating--SAML_IDP_MultiAuthn_interception_script) and created strategy with name `passportsaml` your acr_value will be **passportsaml**.
     1) set redirect_uri as per your project requirements.

 1) Now we will use this client craeted in step 1 for Authentication requests.